 To Milan and Rome with Amma (2007)

 SAINT PETER’S SQUARE.

-It contains close to 300 pillars (284 to be precise) that are set in four rows toppe d by hundreds of statues of saints and martyrs of Christianity.
-As can be expected, there are fountains of course, 2 great ones, and a very tall Egyptian obelisk (basically similar to the Garudu Kamba of south Indian temples in front the entrance).
+It contains close to 300 pillars (284, to be precise) arranged in four rows, topped by hundreds of statues of saints and martyrs of Christianity.
+As can be expected, there are fountains, of course, 2 great ones, and a very tall Egyptian obelisk (basically similar to the Garudu Kamba of South Indian temples in front of the entrance.
 For those who have read the Asterix and Obelix comics, the obelisk that Obelix carries should be quite familiar.
-An interesting architectural tidbit is that by standing between the two fountains on a slab, all the 284 pillars seem perfectly in a row and only the first column is visible!
-What do you say for this for precision of engineering?
+An interesting architectural tidbit is that by standing between the two fountains on a slab, all the 284 pillars seem perfectly aligned and only the first column is visible!
+What do you say about this for the precision of engineering?

 Screen Shot 2017-04-17 at 9.52.38 PM.png